Demi Vollering

-In the monuments, she has won two editions of Liège–Bastogne–Liège, in 2021 and 2023.
-The latter completed an "Ardennes triple" of winning the Amstel Gold Race, La Flèche Wallonne and Liège–Bastogne–Liège in the same season, becoming only the second woman in history to achieve this feat.
-She won the Tour de France Femmes in 2023 and has twice won the general classification at La Vuelta Femenina, in 2024 and 2025.
+Among the monuments, she won the 2026 Tour of Flanders and three editions of Liège–Bastogne–Liège, in 2021, 2023, and 2026.
+This included an "Ardennes triple" in 2023, when she won the Amstel Gold Race, La Flèche Wallonne and Liège–Bastogne–Liège in the same season, becoming the second woman to achieve this feat.
+She has won the three Grand Tours: the Tour de France in 2023 and 2026, the Vuelta in 2024 and 2025, and the Giro in 2026.

-In 2023 and 2025, she topped the year-end UCI world rankings, winning the prestigious Vélo d'Or in 2023.
+In 2023 and 2025, she topped the year-end UCI world rankings, winning the Vélo d'Or in 2023.

+In 2026 she became the first rider to win the Tour de France Femmes twice.

 Early life

-Adriana Geertruida Vollering, known by the roepnaam "Demi", was born in Pijnacker, Netherlands on 15 November 1996.
-She is the oldest of four siblings, including fellow cyclist Bodine Vollering who made her professional debut with VolkerWessels Cycling Team in 2025.
+Adriana Geertruida Vollering, known by the nickname "Demi", was born on 15 November 1996 and grew up in Pijnacker, Netherlands.
+She is the oldest of four siblings, including fellow cyclist Bodine Vollering, who made her professional debut with VolkerWessels Cycling Team in 2025.

-Following in the footsteps of her flower-growing family, Vollering initially worked as a florist and earned a qualification in Floral Design.
+Following in the footsteps of her flower-growing family, Vollering initially worked as a florist and earned a qualification in floral design.

-Until 2019, Vollering also trained in speed skating, competing nationally in the Netherlands.
+Until 2019, Vollering also trained in speed skating, competing at national level in the Netherlands.
 As a youngster, speed skating was her primary sport, and it was only in 2017, after a cycling holiday to the Ardennes that her partner convinced her to focus on the sport full-time.